Funeral Flower Etiquette

 - Friends and (former) colleagues may wish to recognize the deceased with flowers in the form of a funeral basket, vase design or, depending upon the number of persons involved, a standing spray.

 Regarding the floral terms used, this brief guide may offer some clarification:

 - Standing sprays come in various sizes, pricing depending upon both the flora chosen, the season -flowers out of season may cost much more than those in- and size;

-- Religious symbol such as cross or wreath is presented in the same manner as a standing spray.
+- A religious symbol, such as cross or wreath, is presented in the same manner as a standing spray.
 Size and the flowers used again determine the price although they are usually more expensive than a standing spray;

 - A heart -open or closed- or, perhaps a ribbon symbol for a charity or cause are presented in the same manner as the cross or wreath;